MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/plan/virtual-fibre-channel-for-hyper-v.md

 ### Live migration

-To support live migration of virtual machines across Hyper-V hosts while maintaining Fibre Channel connectivity, two WWNs are configured for each virtual Fibre Channel adapter, as shown in Figure 1: Set A and Set B. Hyper-V automatically alternates between the Set A and Set B WWN addresses during a live migration.
+To support live migration of virtual machines across Hyper-V hosts while maintaining Fibre Channel connectivity, two WWNs are configured for each virtual Fibre Channel adapter, as shown in the following diagram.
+Hyper-V automatically alternates between the Set A and Set B WWN addresses during a live migration.
 This ensures that all LUNs are available on the destination host before the migration and that no downtime occurs during the migration.

 :::image type="content" source="./images/alternating-wwn-addresses.png" alt-text="A diagram showing the live migration process for Virtual Fibre Channel.
 The deployment switches from World Wide Name Set A and World Wide Name Set B and back during live migration.":::

-**Figure 1 Alternating WWN addresses during a live migration**

 ### Tape library support